booshja/booshja/README.md

 - Java
 - Spring Boot
+- Kotlin
+- Ktor

 ### Building:

-- [Happy Harmony](https://github.com/booshja/happy-harmony) - An app to help you choose a pleasurable activity to do!
+- [Happy Harmony](https://github.com/booshja/happy-harmony) - An app to help you keep track of and choose a pleasurable activity to do!
-- [Portfolio v4](https://github.com/booshja/portfolio-v4) - The latest iteration of my personal portfolio!

 ### Planning to Rebuild: